Ferdinand Ries: Later life

 In January 1811, Ries left for Russia with the goal of an extended concert trip via Kassel, Hamburg, Copenhagen, Stockholm to St. Petersburg.
 There, he met his old teacher Bernhard Romberg, with whom he played concerts in Western Russia.
-He composed two piano concertos for this tour, No. 2 in E flat major, op.
-42 and No. 3 in C sharp minor, op.
+He composed two piano concertos for this tour, No. 2 in E♭ major, op.
+42 and No. 3 in C♯ minor, op.
 55. However, in the summer of 1812, with Napoleon advancing on Moscow, Ries left Russia to tour across Europe, arriving in London in April 1813.

 The composer's next eleven years were spent in England.
 Johann Peter Salomon, a friend and patron of Haydn—who had formerly played with Franz Anton Ries in the court orchestra at Bonn—included Ries regularly in his Philharmonic concert series, (Note: Ries debuted 14 March 1814.) where a review praised his "romantic wildness".
 In London too, Ries established himself as a respected piano teacher in the wealthy districts of the city and in 1814 he married Harriet Mangeon (1796–1863), from an opulent family.
 In 1815 he became a member of the Philharmonic Society and in the same year was elected to be one of its directors.
 In 1818 he was a founding member of the Regent’s Harmonic Institution; a music publishing firm established with the intent of raising funds for the Philharmonic Society and its restoration of the Argyll Rooms.
 Ries never lost touch with Beethoven and had a role in the London publications of many works of Beethoven after the peace of 1815, including the 1822 commission from the Philharmonic Society that resulted in the Choral Symphony.